HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/collabsphere21/nodered_contacts/setup.md

     ~~~
     {: .code}
     {% endraw %}
     This should be easy to follow, creating the payload for the authentication to Domino REST API and mapping to the same URL used in Postman.
-The payload is in the same format as Postman, but is retrieving from environment variables set when logging into Node-RED (as defined in **keepAuthentication.js**).
+The payload is in the same format as Postman, but is retrieving from environment variables set when logging into Node-RED (as defined in **restapiAuthentication.js**).
     - Wire the inject node to this function node.
 3. Drag an **http request** node onto the canvas.
+   - Double click the node to open the Properties dialog.
    - Change the **Method** to "POST" because authentication is a POST action.
    - The url and payload will be passed from the function node, so we don't need to set those on this HTTP request node.
    - Change the Return to "a parsed JSON object" so that Node-RED will automatically convert the response to a JSON object.
    - Wire the function node to this http request node.
 4. Drag a **function** node onto the canvas.
+   - Double click the node to open the Properties dialog.
    - On the **On Message** tab enter the following JavaScript to store the bearer token in the global object, for use across our flows:
      {% raw %}
     ~~~js